syafiqhadzir/personal-milestone/csharp-tutorials/csharp-unit-testing-beginners/csharp.unit-testing/Notes.md

 1. NUnit: member of .Net Foundation
 2. MSTest: Official Microsoft unit test framework
 3. xUnit: free open-source and community-focused unit test framework

+## What is Test-Driven Development?

+1. Write a failing test
+2. Write the simplest code to make the test pass
+3. Refactor if necessary

+Benefits of TDD: testable source code; full coverage by tests; simpler implementation